Etienne-Sasenarine/North-Dakota-COVID-19/README.md

 # North Dakota's COVID-19 Response Analysis

 ## Overview
 This project models North Dakota’s unsucessful response to the COVID-19 pandemic using the **Susceptible, Infectious, Recovered (SIR)** model.
-It applies optimization techniques to predict and quantify the effects of key public health measures and determine which of these government implemented policies had the greatest impact on the states' failed recovery.
+It applies optimization techniques to predict and quantify the transmission rates of COVID-19 with key public health measures in place and determines which of these government implemented policies had the greatest impact on the states' failed recovery.